 Can you help me obtain a housing voucher?

 Yes!
 When you stay with MTM for 3 or more days, we will assist in verification of homelessness and connect you to HAP, Community Rebuilders and ICCF.
 If there are any other housing opportunities we will also share those.

 Can you help me find a job?

-When in programming at MTM, you work closely with an advocate who assists in finding employment.
+When in programming at MTM, you work closely with an case manager who assists in finding employment.
 MTM offers intense case management, resume building, and job searching.